AgOpenGPS-Official/AgOpenGPS-Documentation/CONTRIBUTE.md

 Thank you for helping improve the AgOpenGPS docs!
 Clear, accurate documentation makes the project more accessible to farmers, builders, and developers around the world.

-## 🧭 Start Here

-📘 <a href="https://docs.agopengps.com/start" target="_blank">Start Here Guide</a> – If you're new to the whole project, this is the best place to begin.

 ---

 ## 🛠 How to Contribute